ultraflame4/PythonQtBrowser/README.md

 #### Notes:
 - As of 21/11/2020, you cannot login into google
-- It is kind of buggy, so please report them along with the console log
+- It is kind of buggy, so please report them the bugs

 - It is slow

+## Dependencies:
+- Python
+- PyQt5
+- colorama
+- PyQtWebEngine

+Enter `pip install -r requirements.txt` to install the dependencies